USAILC/JagSTARS/README.md

 11. In code.gs on lines 133-134, be sure to add the categories that you want to include on your transcript (be sure these are present in the actual spreadsheet)
 12. In the EmailTemplate.html file, be sure to add the text that you want to be included in automatic emails.
 13. In the index.html file on line 164, be sure to add the name of your department/institution.
+14. Click 'Run' in the Apps Script editor and agree to the permissions popup.
-14. Select 'Deploy' to open a testing URL, or publish a version of the app to get a stable URL.
+15. Select 'Deploy' to open a testing URL, or publish a version of the app to get a stable URL.

 </details>